eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-redhat-enterprise-linux-7/index.md

 ## Provisioning

-Create a working directory for this scenario and inside the working directory `Vagrantfile` with the following contents:
+Create a working directory for this scenario, and inside the working directory a file named `Vagrantfile` with the following contents:

 ```bash linenums="1"
 # -*- mode: ruby -*-